natefinch/q/design-notes.md

 		Short string 		// single line help text
 		Long string 		// multi-line help text
 		Command []Command 	// commands that use this context }

+	type Service struct {
+		Name string 	// name of the service
+		Version string 	// version of the service API
+	}

 ### server